chrisdreid/single-file/README.md

+Below is an **updated `README.md`** that aligns with your **renamed commands (`single-file`)**, **restores** details about the **two-phase CLI** and **mermaid diagram** example, and keeps the **new** sections/examples you provided.

+---

 ![Banner](./images/banner.png)

 # SingleFile

 SingleFile is a **codebase flattening and analysis** tool designed to unify multiple files and directories into comprehensive, metadata-rich outputs.
-Whether you need a simple text flatten for a single folder or an in-depth, multi-output metadata filled output for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.
+Whether you need a simple text flatten for a single folder or an in-depth, multi-output, metadata-filled output for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.

 - **No External Dependencies**: Built exclusively on the Python Standard Library.
 - **Config-Driven**: Merge a JSON config file with CLI arguments for reproducible setups.